incident-io/internships-grads-takehome/README.md

 (ignoring the part of the entry that is outside the provided range).

 Entries should be truncated to match the from/until parameters.

+We care more about correctness than performance: we will only run your code for time windows up to a few weeks, and with under 100 overrides.

 ### Code submission and video explanation